bios62/notechws/labs/ords.md

 ![ORDS Screen](../images/ords33.jpg)

-For PL/SQL type GTE we need to define the result data that will be in the JSON response.
+For PL/SQL type GET we need to define the result data that will be in the JSON response.
 We define a response value name "response" as a OUT parameter with the PL/SQL variable p_result as bind variable
 Clict create parameter